Stay at home conditions

 If your bail undertaking says you have to be at home between particular times, you have to be at home during those hours.
 That is what a “curfew” is.
 Any time you are not home during those times, you are breaking the conditions of your bail.
 You could be arrested, fined or sent to prison.

 Your bail undertaking will tell you what times you have to be home (or at the place the police or courts have told you to stay).
 The undertaking will tell you what time you have to get home in the evening and what time you are allowed to leave again in the morning.
 It’s important you stay at that address between those times.
-If you are not there between those times you can be arrested, and you might be charged with breaching your bail conditions.
+If you are not there between those times you can be arrested, and you might be charged with breaking your bail conditions.